tmoens/zfm-documentation/zf-usage-docs/docs/terms-and-conditions/terms-and-conditions.md

 ## Limitation of Liability:

-UNDER NO CIRCUMSTANCES, INCLUDING NEGLIGENCE, SHALL THE PROVIDER BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES THAT RESULT FROM USE OF OR INABILITY TO USE THE ZFM SYSTEM, INCLUDING BUT NOT LIMITED TO RELIANCE BY THE CUSTOMER ON ANY INFORMATION STORED IN THE ZFM
+SUBJECT TO APPLICABLE LAW, UNDER NO CIRCUMSTANCES, INCLUDING NEGLIGENCE, SHALL EITHER PARTY BE LIABLE FOR
+ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES THAT RESULT FROM USE OF OR INABILITY TO USE THE ZFM SYSTEM, INCLUDING BUT NOT LIMITED TO RELIANCE BY THE CUSTOMER ON ANY INFORMATION STORED IN THE ZFM